 [NOTE: an individual could hold one or more of these roles if they are not in conflict with each other.]

-Workflow
+Workflow of review process

 The workflow for the review process is described below.
 All steps are recorded in EGI Request Tracked tool.